 To address this, we plan on gifting free festival tickets to a number of organisations & schools that support children & their whānau in the next 2 weeks to allow them time to arrange the support required to attend.

 So to enable this, whilst also meeting basic festival costs, we need to have enough festival tickets purchased early, and of course for this we need your help!
-As gratitude to you for buying an early ticket we have arranged a discount of 15% until Tuesday 23 October 2018.
+As gratitude to you for buying an early ticket we have arranged a discount of 15% until the end of Tuesday 23 October 2018.

 So to buy your tickets with the discount you can click here to book your tickets for the main festival event & use the code NT*EARLY when you get to the payment stage.